RainingSea/cese/project/website/TravalTipper/prd.md

      - Popular attractions

 5. Search Functionality
-   - The system shall allow users to search for travel tips related to specific destinations or travel interests.
+   - The system shall allow users to search for travel tips based on specific destinations or travel interests.

 6. Save Favorite Tips
-   - The system shall allow users to save their favorite travel tips for easy access.
+   - The system shall enable users to save their favorite travel tips for easy access later.

 7. User Logout
    - The system shall provide a logout functionality that returns users to the Login Page.